The Staff of Fanon: Plot summary

-The Staff of Fanon is an adventure in which this is the first of a trilogy of modules.
+The Staff of Fanon is an adventure which forms the first adventure a trilogy of modules.

 Publication history

 The Staff of Fanon was written by N. Robin Crossby, with art by Eric Hotz, and was published by Columbia Games in 1988 as a 32-page book.

-Shannon Appelcline explained that by 1988 Columbia Games began directing their attention towards product lines other than Harn: "That began when Columbia shifted their focus toward supporting their new Hârnmaster RPG, rather than playing to their strengths and supporting the setting of Hârn.
+Shannon Appelcline explained that by 1988 Columbia Games began focusing on product lines other than Harn: "That began when Columbia shifted their focus toward supporting their new Hârnmaster RPG, rather than playing to their strengths and supporting the setting of Hârn.
 Thus the first ever Hârn adventures appeared, 100 Bushels of Rye (1988) and The Staff of Fanon (1988), as well as the rules-oriented Pilots' Almanac (1988).
 They were followed by a series of magic books and other RPG supplements."
 Appelcline noted that years later, "In order to fill the void left by the lack of official Hârn setting support, fans increasingly began to add their own expansions.
 Where official Hârn material was called "canon" this new fan-created material — not official but still carefully integrated into the background — was instead called "fanon" after the Staff of Fanon adventure."